Adding Organic Amendments to Soil

 To apply you must have completed

-- A verified, complete 4th Edition Environmental Farm Plan
+- A verified 4th Edition Environmental Farm Plan

-- A soil test (bicarb test) for the fields where the organic amendment is to be applied that includes the soil organic matter level and confirms that the soil contains an average of no more than 30 ppm of bicarbonate phosphorus
+- A soil test from an OMAFRA accredited lab for the fields where the organic amendment is to be applied that includes the soil organic matter level and confirms that the soil contains an average of no more than 30 ppm of bicarbonate extractable phosphorus

 Having a verified, 4th Edition Environmental Farm Plan is required to apply for all Environmental Stewardship Project Categories.
 If you haven’t completed one, sign up here.